thongsoi/thongsoi/README.md

 - 👋 Hi, I’m @thongsoi
 - 👀 I’m interested in technology, innovation and entrepreneurship.
-- 🌱 I’m learning and building an exchange & IoT platform using a tech stack of HTML, CSS, JS, Golang, PostgreSQL and Ubuntu server.
+- 🌱 I’m learning and building an exchange platform using HTMX, CSS, Golang, PostgreSQL and Ubuntu server.
 - 📫 You can reach me at w.thongsoi@gmail.com.

 <!---